NileshBalu/NileshBalu.github.io/_projects/00_btp.md

 title: "A Wearable Hand Assistive Device"
 image: "/images/glove_1.png"
-description: "Developed the proof of concept prototype of an assistive device for the hand that would provide the assistive forces (up to 10 N) required to grasp objects and perform activities of daily living"
+description: "Developed the proof of concept prototype of an assistive device for the hand that would provide the assistive forces (up to 10 N) required to grasp objects and perform activities of daily living."
 location: "Indian Institute of Technology Madras, India"
 type: "Bachelor Thesis Project"
+Date: "Aug 2023 - May 2024"
 attachments:
   - link: "/attachments/BTP_Report.pdf"
     text: "Read Thesis"